 We have a track record of successfully raising capital from various sources at competitive costs.
 We regularly issue secured redeemable non-convertible debentures to retail investors, earlier on a private placement basis and now through public issue route as a means to access capital for our Gold Loan business.
-We have also issued Equity Shares in three tranches to institutional investors raising ₹ 2556.90 million and completed an initial public offering of our Equity Shares in the month of May 2011 raising ₹ 9,012.50 million and an Institutional Placement Programme in the month of April 2014 raising ₹ 4,182.93 million and made fourteen public issues of secured non-convertible debentures raising ₹ 51,869.17 million in total.
+We have also issued Equity Shares in three tranches to institutional investors raising ₹ 2556.90 million and completed an initial public offering of our Equity Shares in the month of May 2011 raising ₹ 9,012.50 million and an Institutional Placement Programme in the month of April 2014 raising ₹ 4,182.93 million and made twelve public issues of secured non-convertible debentures raising ₹ 43,073.79 million in total.
 We also issue subordinated debt which is considered as Tier II capital of our Company, earlier under private placement mode and now through public issue route to mainly retail investors.
 Since our inception, we have relied on the proceeds of secured non-convertible debentures called "Muthoot Gold Bonds" placed through our branches.
 These debentures were issued on a private placement basis and were subscribed to, mainly by retail investors.
 Consequent to change in private placement regulations, debentures are now being issued under public issue route.
 We believe that we are able to raise capital from retail investors because of our leadership, goodwill, trust, reputation, track record, performance, stability in our business and strong quality asset portfolio.
-As of March 31, 2011, 2012 2013, 2014 and 2015 aggregate amount outstanding for our Muthoot Gold Bonds portfolio was ₹ 39,832.26 million, ₹ 66,102.38 million ₹ 94,596.21 million, ₹ 81,579.61 million and ₹ 59,839.07 million, respectively.
+As of March 31, , 2011, 2012 2013, 2014 and 2015 aggregate amount outstanding for our Muthoot Gold Bonds portfolio was ₹ 39,832.26 million, ₹ 66,102.38 million ₹ 94,596.21 million, ₹ 81,579.61 million and ₹ 59,839.07 million, respectively.
 We have diversified our resource pool by supplementing our proceeds from the issuance of Muthoot Gold Bonds with borrowings from banks and other financial institutions.
 As of March 31, 2011, 2012, 2013 2014 and 2015 our outstanding borrowings from banks and financial institutions were ₹ 60,529.28 million, ₹ 92,320.12 million, ₹ 101363.70 million, ₹ 58,033.51 million and ₹ 72,418.68 million, respectively.
 We have developed stable long-term relationships with our lenders, and established a track record of timely servicing our debts.
-For details in relation to our credit rating of our debt instruments, see "Our Strategies - Access to low-cost and diversified sources of funds" beginning on pages 45 and 91 damaging the jewellery.
-We have opened two Management Academies, one each in Delhi and in kochi.
-We also have regional training centers at each of our 67 regional offices.
-We use our regional training centers to train new employees in appraisal skills, customer relations and communication skills.
-The academy serves as a management development center focusing on developing our future managers and leaders.
-We believe that our in-house training has built up a talent pool that enables us to staff new branches with qualified and skilled personnel as we seek to grow our branch network.
-Our in-house training capabilities also enable us to improve the skill sets of our existing personnel.
+For details in relation to our credit rating of our debt instruments, see "Our Strategies - Access to low-cost and diversified sources of funds" beginning on pages 46 and 89.